Peterborough

 • Vine 4 South Green Coates PE7 2BJ Telephone(01733) 840343

 In the summer of 2013 a private investor secured ownership of the pub from Charles Wells to make it officially a free house, now fully refurbished, including a complete new kitchen.
-Meals are served lunchtimes and evenings, also breakfast on Saturdays.
-The varying beer list includes a LocAle.
+The varying beer list always includes a LocAle.
 The large outdoor area includes nine petanque terrains and a children's play area.
 Local buses pass in front of the pub.
-Opens at 12pm on Wed & Thursday in Summer.
+Opens earlier on Wed & Thursday in Summer.
 Quiz on Thursday evenings.
+Consistently serving quality ales earnt them a Merit Award in May 2024, followed by the Branch LocAle Award in August 2024.

 • Collyweston